Wiki · Concept · Last reviewed June 23, 2026

 A data cascade is a sequence of negative downstream effects caused by data problems that were not caught, repaired, or governed early enough.
 The term was defined in the 2021 CHI paper "Everyone wants to do the model work, not the data work": Data Cascades in High-Stakes AI as compounding events caused by data issues and conventional AI/ML practices that undervalue data quality.

 The phrase is useful because many AI failures are not born at the final prediction.
-They begin with missing context, weak labels, stale records, poor measurement, ambiguous categories, silent schema changes, proxy variables, underrepresented populations, rushed annotation, or data moved from one setting into another.
+They begin with missing context, weak labels, stale records, poor measurement, ambiguous categories, silent schema changes, proxy variables, underrepresented populations, rushed annotation, missing domain expertise, or data moved from one setting into another.
 The failure then travels: data collection shapes labels; labels shape models; models shape interfaces; interfaces shape decisions; decisions generate new data that can feed later systems.

 Data cascades sit near Training Data, AI Data Provenance, Data Enrichment Labor, and Model Drift.
 They name the propagation pattern rather than one isolated data defect.